-Ammonia emissions from combustion sources are usually small, but notable levels can be emitted from road vehicles equipped with catalyst devices to control NO_X emissions.
-Nitrogen oxides (N_2O),
+Ammonia emissions from combustion sources are usually small, but notable levels can be emitted from road vehicles equipped with catalyst devices to control $NO_X$ emissions.
+Nitrous oxides ( $N_2O$ ), and ammonia ( $NH_3$ ) emissions are an unintended by-product of the $NO_X$ reduction process on the catalyst and were more pronounced for early generation petrol cars with catalysts (Euro 1 and 2).
+Factors for later petrol vehicle Euro standards and for diesel vehicles are much lower.

-The emission factors for NH3 for all vehicle types are based on the recommendation of the EMEP/EEA Guidebook and the COPERT 5.4 source.

-For NH3 emissions from petrol cars and LGVs, emission factors are provided for different Euro standards and driving conditions (urban, rural, highway) with adjustment factors that take into account the vehicle's accumulated mileage and the fuel sulphur content.
-The factors for diesel vehicles and motorcycles make no distinction between different Euro standards and road types and bulk emission factors are provided.
+The emission factors for NH3 for all vehicle types are based on the recommendation of the EMEP/EEA Emissions Inventory Guidebook (EMEP, 2024) and the COPERT 5.8 source.
+For NH3 emissions from petrol cars and LGVs, emission factors are provided for different Euro standards and driving conditions (urban, rural, highway) with adjustment factors that account for the vehicle's accumulated mileage and the fuel sulphur content.
+Factors for light-duty diesel vehicles are provided for groups of Euro standard and road type only - the later Euro standards tend to have higher factors than earlier Euro standards.
+Factors for heavy-duty vehicles are also provided by Euro standard and road type and show higher levels for Euro V and VI vehicles than earlier Euro standards.
+Factors for motorcycles make no distinction between different Euro standards and road types and bulk emission factors are provided.

-Table 3-22 and Figure 3-6 show the implied emission factors for NH3 for each main vehicle category in the UK fleet from 1990-2021.
+Table 3-22 and Figure 3-6 show the implied emission factors for NH3 for each main vehicle category in the UK fleet from 1990-2023.

 Polyaromatic hydrocarbons (PAHs) are emitted from exhausts as a result of incomplete combustion.
 The NAEI focuses on 16 PAH compounds that have been designated by the US EPA as compounds of interest using a suggested procedure for reporting test measurement results (US EPA, 1988).
 Road transport emission factors for these 16 compounds were developed through a combination of expert judgement and factors from various compilations.
 A thorough review of the DfT/TRL emission factors was initially undertaken.
-Single emission factors were given for a number of PAHs, including the 16 USEPA species, for all driving conditions.
+Single emission factors were given for a number of PAHs, including the 16 US EPA species, for all driving conditions.
 Where possible, information from the database of emission measurements was used, however in the absence of such data, COPERT 4 emission factors were used in the DfT/TRL review.
 The factors were provided in g/km, and independent of speed (Boulter et al., 2009).
 The review indicated that data from additional sources should be reviewed, and as a result the NAEI emission factors have been derived from the following data sources or combination of sources: